nhsconnect/digital-referrals/pages/explore/explore_endpoint_catalogue.md

 keywords: endpoint, catalogue
 sidebar: overview_sidebar
 toc: false
+permalink: /explore_endpoint_catalogue.html
 ---

 ## APIs In Development

-As of November 2022, our new e-RS FHIR API solution should be used for all new Partner integrations.
+As of November 2022, our new e-RS FHIR API solution MUST be used for all new Partner integrations.

 Please navigate to [https://digital.nhs.uk/developer/api-catalogue/e-referral-service-fhir](https://digital.nhs.uk/developer/api-catalogue/e-referral-service-fhir) for more information including how to Onboard.

+The below information is intended for use by current/existing Live Partners only.

 ## Deprecated FHIR v3 API endpoints